ryancwalsh/StackExchangeBackupLaravelPHP/README.md

  1. I think this project requires PHP 7.3 or later, so be sure that your system complies.
  1. Sign up at https://stackapps.com/apps/oauth/register to receive a Client ID, Client Secret, and Key.
 (It's free, easy, and fast.)
- 1. Create a Laravel project, and make sure that it works: https://laravel.com/docs/5.8/installation#installing-laravel
+ 1. Create a Laravel project, and make sure that it works: https://laravel.com/docs/6.0/installation
- 1. Add this package into your Laravel project: `vagrant@vboxHomestead:~/Code/MyLaravelProject$ composer require ryancwalsh/stack-exchange-backup-laravel:dev-master --prefer-source`
+ 1. Add this package into your Laravel project: `vagrant@vboxHomestead:~/Code/MyLaravelProject$ composer require ryancwalsh/stack-exchange-backup-laravel:^2.0.0`
  1. Run `php artisan vendor:publish`, and if it gives you a choice, choose to publish from this package.
  1. Edit your Laravel project's `.env` file to have your own StackApps values.
 A non-working sample is below.
  1. Run `php artisan exportStackExchange`.
+There are also these options available:
-(Note that `php artisan exportStackExchange --flushCache` is an available option to clear the cached access code value.)
+     1. `php artisan exportStackExchange --forgetCache` is an available option to clear the cached access code value.
+     1. `php artisan exportStackExchange --code=YOUR_CODE` is an available option to provide a code that you've already retrieved from StackExchange.
+     1. `php artisan exportStackExchange --S3=false` is an available option to skip uploading to Amazon S3.
  1. Following the instructions in the terminal, you'll use your browser to visit a URL that will provide you with a temporary access token to paste into the terminal.
  1. Finished!
-The JSON files will appear in your `/storage/app/StackExchange` folder.
+The JSON files will appear in your `/storage/app/StackExchange` folder, and a zip of those files will appear in S3.

 ```
 # These are sample .env values: